 Ultimately it is a personal choice for patients as to whether they opt for maintenance care or not, but the evidence would suggest that many would benefit from a combination of keeping active and having regular checks to take care of minor spinal problems before they develop into an acute episode of debilitating pain.

 At The Iveson Clinic we can offer patients check-up appointments, in the same way that your dentist would regularly check your teeth, to maintain spinal health and spot potential issues at an early stage.
-Call us on 01787 374964 to find out more about how we can help you keep active and pain-free.
+Call us on 01787 374964 to find out more about how we can help you keep active and pain-free or click on tips for CBD intake to know how to take you daily CBD dose efficiently.